 Through her in situ observations, Ainsworth developed four attachment scales to classify a mother’s relationship with her baby: the frequency of the mother’s sensitivity to her infant’s communications; the degree of rejection/acceptance of the baby she demonstrates; was she in sync with the baby’s desires and rhythms or was her tendency to interfere, following her own schedule and her own pace when feeding, handling, or playing?
 And finally, her availability to the baby, and how frequently did she ignore her? .
 From the dynamics of these four relational patterns, an infant will develop their own secure or insecure attachment relational style.

-In securely attached children the mother is attuned, attentive, accepting and in sync with her infant more often than not.
+Insecurely attached children the mother is attuned, attentive, accepting and in sync with her infant more often than not.
 As a consequence, they cried less, instead using gesture, facial expression and vocalizations to elicit her attention and express needs.
 As they grew older, they seemed to have developed capacity for self-regulation and confidence in their own ability to secure their needs.

 Avoidant children’s mothers were seen to be significantly more rejecting.
 These mothers also showed far less emotional expression, and Main suggested, appeared to be rigidly holding in their anger and frustration.
 They also displayed less affection when they handled their babies, and they were more likely to use rough physical interventions.
 The way they spoke to or about their infants was equally gruff, mocking or sarcastic.
 Main also sensed an aversion in many of the mothers to physical contact.
 Overall the mother did not reliably or sensitively respond to the infant’s signals, to the point of ignoring them and appearing indifferent to the infant’s distress.
 Behavioral avoidance is an adaptation to this kind of formative relationship.
 As a coping strategy, the child limits or stops activating their attachment system withdrawing from trust and openness to intimacy.

 Disorganized attachment is a consequence of carers who demonstrate an extreme and frightening lack of attunement.
 These carers who are an active source of fear to their infants, may also themselves become paralyzed with fear.
 The child is then caught in the existential dilemma of wanting to escape from the person they turn to for safety.
 This leads to an attachment strategy of freeze and collapse.
 It has also been observed that when the mother experiences unresolved loss there is a clear association with disorganized attachment in their infant, primarily when the mother had also experienced an unresolved trauma in their life prior to the loss.
 Disorganized attachment in infancy and early childhood is recognized as a powerful predictor for serious psychopathology and maladjustment in children.
-Children with disorganized attachment are more vulnerable to stress, have problems with regulation and control of negative emotions, and display oppositional, hostile, aggressive behaviours.
+Children with disorganized attachment are more vulnerable to stress, have problems with regulation and control of negative emotions, and display oppositional, hostile, aggressive behaviors.

 Earning Secure Attachment

 Because we now know that our brains are plastic, meaning they change according to how we use them, we know that the insecure attachment styles can change.
-We know it is possible to develop an ‘earned security’, the relationship with a relational based therapist is an excellent place to achieve this, this is because the therapist, in accepting and empathising, remaining present and regulated with the client offers a new and secure experience of relationship.
-At the same time this new model of relationship is meeting the unmet needs of recognition, acknowledgement and unconditional acceptance that we all share as babies.
+We know it is possible to develop an ‘earned security’, the relationship with a relational based therapist is an excellent place to achieve this, this is because the therapist, in accepting and empathizing, remaining present and regulated with the client offers a new and secure experience of relationship.
+At the same time, this new model of relationship is meeting the unmet needs of recognition, acknowledgment and unconditional acceptance that we all share as babies.
 Attachment theory is not meant as a diagnostic framework, rather as a model for understanding how the deepest models of relationship patterning are formed, what they look like and how to change them.
 You can learn more about insecure attachment in adults here.